 This was actually going to be my first choice in the morning, but they didn’t have an early enough tee time available for me.
 Naturally, it was my first choice for the afternoon round instead.

 Though I had read some mixed reviews online and none of the photos I saw looked that inspiring, I was still very intrigued by Legend Trail because it was designed by Rees Jones.
 Having just played the ultra-dramatic and challenging Quintero the evening before (which he also designed) and generally being a big fan of Mr. Jones’ work, I wanted to check this course out.
-Of course, I also usually like the designs of his brother/rival, RTJ Jr./II, and wasn’t all that impressed with Dove Valley Ranch in the morning.
+Of course, I also usually like the designs of his brother/rival, RTJ Jr./II, and wasn’t super impressed with Dove Valley Ranch in the morning.

 The price was only $27 for an afternoon round.
 There were some people out on the course, but it wasn’t very crowded.
 I played through a couple groups early on and then caught up to a threesome on the 14th tee.
 They were stuck behind another slower group, so I opted just to join up with them to finish out the round.
 By this point, I had already conceded that I wasn’t going to play another round afterward, so I was in no huge rush.